Skip to content

 She politely said “I don’t care about me,” preferring to put the spotlight on players who form the underdog against star-studded New York.

 But Reeve’s players know how important she is, especially star forward Napheesa Collier.
-Two months after being one of Reeve’s Olympic stalwarts, she won the WNBA’s Defensive Player of the Year over MVP A’ja Wilson.
+Two months after she was one of Reeve’s Olympic stalwarts, she won the WNBA’s Defensive Player of the Year over MVP A’ja Wilson.

 “I think she just has such a unique ability to bring the very best out of players, because the expectations that she has are so high, and that’s what I really appreciate out of coaches,” Collier said.
 “She holds us to a standard that creates championship teams, which is why they’ve been so successful here, why she’s been so successful. … I can’t say enough about the preparation that she does, and the way that she does X’s and O’s.”